yh-github/caption_reconstruction/docs/paper/draft.md

 1.  **The Blind Planner:** A pure text-based Large Language Model (LLM) that infers missing events based solely on temporal context and world knowledge.
 2.  **The Silent Observer:** A pure video-based model that interpolates missing content using only visual embedding similarity.

 By comparing their performance on a masked reconstruction task across diverse video domains, we operationalize the concept of **Multimodal Redundancy**.
 We find that video content effectively clusters along a **Predictability Spectrum**.
-On the "Procedural" end vs the "Stochastic" end...
-[EXPAND].
+On the "Procedural" end (e.g., *Farming*, *Military*), actions follow strict protocols that are logically deducible.
+On the "Stochastic" end (e.g., *Nature*, *Scenery*), events are driven by chaotic physical dynamics where visual observation is irreplaceable.

 ## 2. Methodology: The Comparative Framework